viamrobotics/docs/docs/components/motor/_index.md

 ### Micro-RDK

-If you are using the micro-RDK, navigate to [micro-RDK Motor](/micro-rdk/motor/) for supported model information.
+If you are using the micro-RDK, navigate to [Micro-RDK Motor](/micro-rdk/motor/) for supported model information.

 ## Control your motor with Viam's client SDK libraries